 Ideally, you should write PHP code that adheres to a known standard.
 This could be any combination of PSRs, or one of the coding standards made by PEAR or Zend.
 This means other developers can easily read and work with your code, and applications that implement the components can have consistency even when working with lots of third-party code.

 You can fix the code layout automatically by using one of the following tools:

 And you can run phpcs manually from shell:

-It will show errors and descriptions how to fix them.
+It will show errors and describe how to fix them.
 It can also be helpful to include this command in a git hook.
-That way branches which contain violations against the chosen standard cannot enter the repository until those violations have been fixed.
+That way, branches which contain violations against the chosen standard cannot enter the repository until those violations have been fixed.

 English is preferred for all symbol names and code infrastructure.
 Comments may be written in any language easily readable by all current and future parties who may be working on the codebase.